 When F(p) is used for model order selection it is important that all models be given the same number of data points.
-For this reason the terms (N-p) in equation 29 and 75 should be replaced by $(N-p{max})$ where p{max} is the maximum putative model order.
+For this reason the terms (N - p) in Eqs.
+(29) and (75) should be replaced by $(N - p{max})$, where p{max} is the maximum putative model order.

 The presence of the penalty terms in the objective function (F(p)) also prevents model overfitting, even for very large AR model orders.
-This comprises the VB solution to the 'over-confidence' problem [18].
+This comprises the VB solution to the over-confidence problem (Friston et al., 2002b).

-One can imagine an alternative scheme for estimating the optimal AR order; fit a GLM model using OLS and then fit AR models to the residuals using a criterion such as BIC to choose the optimal order [27].
-Whilst this approach will give some indication of the true AR model order it is based on OLS estimators which, for any particular data sample, may contain a large error (that is, large in comparison to the VB estimate).
-Furthermore, in previous research on autoregressive modelling we have established that the VB selection criterion is superior to BIC [32].
+One can imagine an alternative scheme for estimating the optimal AR order; fit a GLM model using OLS and then fit AR models to the residuals using a criterion such as BIC to choose the optimal order (Neumaier and Schneider, 2000).
+While this approach will give some indication of the true AR model order it is based on OLS estimators which, for any particular data sample, may contain a large error (that is, large in comparison to the VB estimate).
+Furthermore, in previous research on autoregressive modeling we have established that the VB selection criterion is superior to BIC (Roberts and Penny, 2002).
 To our knowledge, the VB scheme we have described is the only way for finding the optimal AR order from data sets with activations.
-A viable alternative is to focus on null data sets as in [34].
+A viable alternative is to focus on null data sets as in (Woolrich et al., 2001).

-5 Results
+5. Results

-5.1 Synthetic data I
+5.1.
+Synthetic data I